Wisnia44/mic_com/README.md

 9. Screen;
 10. Terminal.

-### Databases
+### Databases list

-Only some of the services are required to own the database.
-The list of them:

-0. Orchestrator;
-1. CRM;
+1. CRM's database;
-2. PIM.
+2. PIM's database.

-Orchestrator needs a database to identify exiting customer with the one who entered the shop.
-That's provided with the session.\
-CRM keeps in the database information about customers, PIM does so regarding products.
+CRM keeps in the database information about customers, PIM does so regarding products.\
+The rest of the services are just controllers (including the orchestrator) and they don't need the databases.